On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Applications to automatic continuity theory

 We remark that if $B$ is commutative in the above theorem, then the condition (i) above can be expressed in a more neater form: for each infinite-dimensional closed ideal $J$ in $B$ there exists $b\,\in\,B$ such that the infinite-dimensional closed ideal $\overline{(Jb)}^k$ is a proper subset of $J_k$ for some $k\,\in\,\nn$.
 Moreover, a similar hypothesis such as the condition (i) above, but in the opposite direction, was considered by Allan in Thm.
 8 of [A2], in order to obtain a discontinuous homomorphism between certain commutative Fr\'{e}chet algebras.

-It is a surprising consequence of the above theorem (with $B$ a Banach algebra) that we have another approach to affirmatively answer Michael's problems in the following corollary (see a comment on p.
+{\bf Third approach to Michael's problem.} It is a surprising consequence of the above theorem (with $B$ a Banach algebra) that we have another approach to affirmatively answer Michael's problems in the following corollary (see a comment on p.
 144 of [D1], or [E1]).
 Esterle remarked that Cor.
 3 (or Thm.
 1) of [E1] cannot be applied in the case $B\,=\,\cc$ for obvious reason.
 However, $B\,=\,\cc$ surely satisfies both the conditions of Thm.
 2 of [JS] (the first condition is vacuously satisfied, and since $\cc$ is a field, the second condition is also satisfied).
 In particular, $B$ does satisfy Cor.
 3 of [E1], if the second condition is replaced by ``if $B$ has no non-zero nilpotent ideal of finite codimension" (equivalently, $B$ has no non-zero finite dimensional nilpotent ideal, which is the condition (ii) of Thm.
 2 of [JS]).
 We can take $A$ a (non-)commutative complete, metrizable algebra in the below corollary, as mentioned in Remarks F. 1 above; also, Esterle's stability lemma [E1, Lem.
 1] would suffice to obtain a contradiction in the proof since $B$ is a Banach algebra. \begin{cor} Let $A$ be a non-commutative Fr\'{e}chet algebra, and $B$ be a Banach algebra as in Thm.
 2 of [JS].
 Then every epimorphism from a non-commutative Fr\'{e}chet algebra onto $B$ is automatically continuous.
 In particular, every character on $A$ is automatically continuous.
 Further, every Fr\'{e}chet algebra (commutative or not) is functionally continuous. $ \Box$ \end{cor}

-Next, if $B$ is a non-commutative, semisimple Fr\'{e}chet algebra, then it has no nilpotent two-sided ideals.
+{\bf Non-commutative analogues of some important results in automatic continuity theory.} Next, if $B$ is a non-commutative, semisimple Fr\'{e}chet algebra, then it has no nilpotent two-sided ideals.
 To see whether the condition (i) of Thm.
 5.3 holds, we follow the proof of Cor.
 9 of [JS] in the Fr\'{e}chet case by working with an infinite dimensional irreducible left $B-$module $X$, which is a Fr\'{e}chet module under the Fr\'{e}chet space topology.
 Then we have the following \begin{cor} Let $B$ be a non-commutative, semisimple Fr\'{e}chet algebra.
 Then $B$ has a unique Fr\'{e}chet algebra topology, and every epimorphism from a Fr\'{e}chet algebra onto $B$ is automatically continuous.
 Moreover, every derivation on $B$ is automatically continuous. $ \Box$ \end{cor}